-If the attorney believes that the debtor is not complying with the debtor's responsibilities under this agreement or is otherwise not engaging in proper conduct, the attorney may apply for an order allowing the attorney to withdraw from the case.
+not engaging in proper co nduct, the attorney may apply for an order al r's responsibilities under this agreement or is otherwise lowing the attorney to withdraw from the case.

-The debtor may discharge the attorney at any time.
+The debtor may discharge /s/ .

-/s/ Date:

-Debtor

-/s/ Joint Debtor (if applicable) Date:
+/s/Joint Debtor (if ap Date:

-/s/ Attorney for Debtor(s) Date:
+/s/Attorney for Debte Date: